Skip to Content

 Usual Fabric Medium for Acrylic Paint Ratio: 1 part fabric medium to 2 parts acrylic paint, but you can do 1:1 as well.

-There are 2 best fabric mediums on the market – Liquitex fabric medium (buy on Blick, it’s cheaper there than on Amazon) and Delta Creative Fabric Medium – both high-quality, durable fabric mediums that will turn your acrylic paint into fabric paint.
+There are two best fabric mediums on the market – Liquitex fabric medium (buy on Blick, it’s cheaper there than on Amazon) and Delta Creative Fabric Medium – both high-quality, durable fabric mediums that will turn your acrylic paint into fabric paint.

 FABRIC MEDIUM FOR ACRYLIC PAINT